 Thinking Modernity.
+An Introduction.

 What is "modernity"?
 What constitutes a modern experience, given that "experience" refers to the historically specific relation between forms of subjectivity, structures of objectivity, and principles of social conformity?
 And how can one conceive of modernity?—These questions define the analytical framework within which the texts on these pages form the elements of a theory of modernity.